HTML attributes can be added to HTML elements to provide further information about that element.

 Consider this example:

-The browser knows to make the background color orange because we are using standard HTML tags and attributes (along with standard Cascading Style Sheets code) for setting the color.
+The browser knows to make the background color orange because we are using standard HTML tags and attributes (along with standard CSS code) for setting the color.

 Many attributes are available to HTML elements, some are common across most tags, others can only be used on certain tags.
 Some of the more common attributes are: